-Employees are both your most significant resource and your biggest source of potential problems.
-Especially for a small business, it only takes one employee, whether intentionally or unintentionally, to do a lot of financial damage.
-Assuming a dishonest employee makes it through the hiring process, they can wreak havoc on your business.
+If a dishonest employee makes it through the hiring process, they can wreak havoc on your business.
 But honest employees, or even you, could make a simple mistake with big repercussions.
-Add to that the possibility of a shoplifter here or there, and you could be facing some extensive losses.
-Be sure that your risk management checklist accounts for human factors.
+Add to that the possibility of shoplifters, and you could face extensive losses.

 - Your hiring and training protocols are top-notch, and you follow them every single time.

 - All employees are trained and regularly updated in risk management.

 - All employees are trained in safety protocols.

 - You have systems in place to limit or eliminate the potential for embezzlement and fraud.

 - Your security system is installed correctly and tested regularly.